smokeeagles/smokeeaglesdotcom/_pages/meetings.md

 <br />

-We hold open monthly meetings the first Tuesday of every month (almost) at 4119 W. Commonwealth Ave, Fullerton at KFUL.
+We hold open monthly meetings the first Thursday of every month.
+Most are via ZOOM, but about 1/3 are face to face in Fullerton at Larry’s Pizza 926 W Orangethorpe Ave, Fullerton.
+Meetings start at 7 PM.

 All visitors are welcome.
-Meetings last about an hour, and are traditionally followed by no-host beer and pizza at a nearby restaurant during non-pandemic times.
+Meetings last about an hour.
+Face to face meetings are traditionally followed by no-host beer and pizza at a nearby restaurant.

 Attendance by members is not required, but strongly encouraged.
 A quorum is needed to conduct club business.